 If you’re interested in supporting an Irish Terrier rescue, consider the Irish Terrier Rescue Network.

-This organization specializes in finding new homes for Irish Terriers whose families can no longer support them.
-Reasons for this include falling on hard financial times and falling ill.
+This organization specializes in finding new homes for Irish Terriers whose families can no longer support them because they fell on hard times.

 Irish Terrier Breeders